HANZ2022/SYP-Power-Print/README.md

 ### Software
 Software in Raspberry Pi
-- Raspberry Pi OS (Raspbian GNU/Linux 12 (bookworm)), download this: (Raspberry Pi OS with desktop and recommended software) Download from [here](https://www.raspberrypi.com/software/operating-systems).
+- Raspberry Pi OS (Raspbian GNU/Linux 12 (bookworm), download (Raspberry Pi OS with desktop and recommended software) from [here](https://www.raspberrypi.com/software/operating-systems).
 Please refer to [here](#Steps-for-Flashing-the-Operating-System) for the flashing steps.
 - Python 3.11.2

 If you need to access the Raspberry Pi remotely, download a software that enables SSH remote access on the desktop.
 - MobaXterm (Recommended) Download from [here](https://mobaxterm.mobatek.net/download.html)
+- An instruction on how to use the software to access the RaspberryPi remotely can be found in the appendix, click [here](#Steps-for-Remote-Access)

 ### Dependencies